 Maintenance of the Company Registered Office

-The secretary will be responsible for maintaining this address, printing the company name on all relevant documents and communications, updating the registrar with any changes, and maintaining the register of members.
+- The secretary will be responsible for maintaining this address, printing the company name on all relevant documents and communications, and updating the registrar with any changes.

 Dealing with Companies House